On this page

 What the research says

 Tesamorelin has the strongest clinical evidence base of any GHRH analog — including two large Phase 3 RCTs, a meta-analysis, and an active FDA approval.
 For HIV lipodystrophy, the evidence is robust.
-For NAFLD and cognitive function, early trial data is promising but limited.
+For NAFLD, one good trial is promising but limited.
+For cognition, two consecutive trials have now failed to confirm the one positive result from 2012.
 For general anti-aging use in non-HIV adults, the data is thin.

 Research timeline